ko1/rubyhackchallenge/EN/2_mri_structure.md

 The following commands assume an Unix-like environment, such as Linux, macOS, etc. If you're using a Windows environment, you will need to refer to other resources.

+NOTE: We provide experimental docker image: `docker pull koichisasada/rhc`.
+Use `rubydev` account with `su rubydev` and enjoy hacking.

 We assume the use of the following directory structure:

 * `workdir/`